Job Training for Handicapped Kids in India

 Funds will be used to purchase computers, sewing machines, stools and chairs, in addition to providing a stipend for the training instructors.

-A gift of $100 will pay the stipend of one instructor for a month. $250 will help pay the stipends of computer and sewing instructors for two months as well as covering maintenance charges for the equipment.
+A gift of $100 will pay the stipend of one computer or sewing instructor for a month. $250 will help pay the stipends of two instructors for two months as well as covering maintenance charges for the class equipment.

 Mission Project Specifics

-This project seeks to raise $3,080 to provide equipment and instructors in computer skills and sewing.
+This project seeks to raise $3,080 to provide equipment and instructors for computer skills and sewing training courses.
 The purpose of the project is to provide 60 children with special needs in the REACH Mission of South India with job skills training so they can support themselves.

-The project will be managed by Dr. T. Christopher Ruben, chairman, and by Mrs. Betsy Silas, manager of REACH.
-It is anticipated that this project will help the children to be competitive in the job market and able to contribute to their community.
+The project will be managed by Dr. T. Christopher Ruben, REACH chairman, and by Mrs. Betsy Silas, the manager of REACH.
+It is anticipated that this project will help the children to be competitive in the job market and able to contribute to their communities.

 Connect to this Mission Project